-The walls of the building are made from block and are in excellent condition.
-There are no structural gaps or cracks.
+The walls of the building are made from natural stone and are in excellent condition.
+There are no structural gaps or cracks, the pointing between the dressed stone is in excellent condition.

-There are eaves boards, small gaps were noted along them but all were covered by cobwebs.
+There are no soffit or eaves boards, small gaps do however extend over the eaves into the roof voids.
 There were no indications of roosting by bats in these areas.